KIB-in-Batch/pkg/README.md

-# Kali in Batch Packages
+# KIB in Batch Packages

-This is the official package repository for "[Kali in Batch](https://github.com/Kali-in-Batch/kali-in-batch)".
+This is the official package repository for "[KIB in Batch](https://github.com/Kali-in-Batch/kali-in-batch)".

 ## Adding a new package